sinaghassemi/EnronSpamDetection/README.md

-# 2. Implementation
+# 7. Implementation

 The codes organized as following :
 -  The main file `main.py` used to apply classification and measure the performance.
 -  The file `EnronDataset.py` contains:
     - Class `EnronLoader` to read and pre-process E-mail contents.
     - Class `EnronBatchLoader` returns an iterable object to be used for mini-batch loading during training/testing neural networks.
-- The file `utilities.py` includes usefull functions for contents analysis and also measuring classification performance.
+- The file `utilities.py` includes useful functions for contents analysis and also measuring classification performance.
 - The file `LogisticRegression.py` implement `ClassifierLogisticRegression` class for Logistic Regression Classifier.
-- The file `LSTM.py` implement `ClassifierLSTM` class for Long Short-Term Memory networks.
+- The file `LSTM.py` implements `ClassifierLSTM` class for Long Short-Term Memory networks.

-The methods used for spam classification are : Decision Tree, Multinomial Naive Bayes, K-Nearest Neighbors classifiers (scikit-learn) and also Logistic Regression and LSTM (PyTorch).
+The methods used for spam classification are: Decision Tree, Multinomial Naive Bayes, K-Nearest Neighbors classifiers (scikit-learn) and also Logistic Regression and LSTM (PyTorch).
-For extracting the features for all classifiers except LSTM, we use bag of words method in which we selected a number of most common words in E-mails (after pre-processing), and for each E-mail in the dataset we count the number of selected words in that E-mail hence our data would be two dimentional array where the number of rows is the number of samples and the number of columns is the number of select words (words in the bag).
-However, as we will see in the next parts, since LSTM can takes sequence input of different sizes, we use word embedding techniuqe for extracting features for LSTM calssifier.
+For extracting the features for all classifiers except LSTM, we use bag of words method in which we selected a number of most common words in E-mails (after pre-processing), and for each E-mail in the dataset, we count the number of selected words in that E-mail hence our data would be two-dimensional array where the number of rows is the number of samples and the number of columns is the number of select words (words in the bag).
+However, as we will see in the next parts since LSTM can take sequence input of different sizes, we use the word embedding technique for extracting features for the LSTM classifier.

-The classifcation performance is measured using accuracy, precision, recall, and f1-score for both spam and ham classes as well as RoC curves for all classifiers.
+The classification performance is measured using accuracy, precision, recall, and f1-score for both spam and ham classes as well as RoC curves for all classifiers.

 But, first of all, to classify E-mails to spam and ham classes, we pre-process the raw E-mails using `EnronLoader` class as following:

-# 2.1 Pre-processing
+# 7.1 Pre-processing

-The goal of this project is to detect whether an E-mail is spam or not (ham) solely based on the content and the subject.
-Therefore, in pre-processing stage we remove all other parts of an email except subject and the body or the content.
+The goal of this project is to detect whether an E-mail is a spam or not (ham) solely based on the content and the subject.
+Therefore, in the pre-processing stage, we remove all other parts of an email except the subject and the body or the content.
 For reading and preprocessing the raw Enron-spam dataset, `Class EnronLoader` is provided in `EnronDataset.py`.